DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-location.md

 ### Fields and definitions

-_Revenue Type._ Revenues from U.S. natural resources fall into one of several types:
+_Revenue Type_ Revenues from U.S. natural resources fall into one of several types:

 * _Royalties_ A natural resource lease owner pays royalties after the lease starts producing a commodity in {{"paying quantities" | term_end }}.
 The amount is based on a percentage of the revenue from the commodity sold.
 The exact percentage is set in the original lease document that went along with the lease sale.
 * _Bonus_ The amount paid by the highest successful bidder for a natural resource lease.
 The winning bid.